Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: The WeiAvgCS Algorithm

-During the training process, we found that the \textit{projection} of local updates on aggregated global updates is highly correlated with entropy.
-The calculation of \textit{projection} is shown in Fig. \ref{fig:diversity_and_projection} (b), where $m^i$ represents the flattened global model parameters of the $i_{th}$ round before sending to clients, $m_k^i$ represents the updated flatten model parameters on client $k$, and $m^{i+1}$ represents the simple averaged global model after clients send their local model updates to the central server, note that $m^{i+1}$ is the same with the aggregated model in FedAvg.
+To address this challenge, we propose a metric called \textit{projection} to estimate the label distribution variance.
+The calculation of \textit{projection} is shown in Fig. \ref{fig:diversity_and_projection} (b), where $\textbf{w}^i$ represents the flattened global model parameters of the $i_{th}$ round before sending to clients, $\textbf{w}_k^i$ represents the updated flatten model parameters on client $k$, and $\textbf{w}^{i+1}$ represents the simple averaged global model after clients send their local model updates to the central server, note that $\textbf{w}^{i+1}$ is the same with the aggregated model in FedAvg.
 The \textit{projection} norm shown in Fig. \ref{fig:diversity_and_projection} (b) could be calculated as:

-We build a correlation heatmap as illustrated in Fig. \ref{fig:heatmap}, wherein for each grid, we concat all \textit{projection} values in an epoch and average them based on the client ID.
-Then we calculated the Pearson correlation coefficient and the p-value of the hypothesis test with the null hypothesis that the underlying sample distributions are not correlated and normally distributed.
+We build a correlation heatmap as illustrated in Fig. \ref{fig:heatmap}, wherein for each grid, we concatenate all \textit{projection} values in an epoch and average them based on the client ID.
+Then, we calculate the Pearson correlation coefficient and the p-value.
 We performed such calculations on each dataset as shown in each row in Fig. \ref{fig:heatmap}.
-Within each dataset, we also applied different $\lambda$ in WeiAvg to further test the correlation between \textit{projection} and entropy, as shown in each column in Fig. \ref{fig:heatmap}.
-The number in the parentheses of xticks denotes the value of $\lambda$.
+Within each dataset, we also applied different $\lambda$ in WeiAvgCS to further test the correlation between \textit{projection} and variance, as shown in each column in Fig. \ref{fig:heatmap}.
+The number in the parentheses of horizontal axis denotes the value of $\lambda$.
 The number in each grid represents the correlation coefficient (above) and the corresponding p-value (below).
-The results show a strong positive correlation.
-Based on this finding, we are confident to use the \textit{projection} values as an approximation of entropy to infer the data diversity and perform weighted averaging, which will not impose additional requirements of uploading entropy for the clients.
+The results show a strong positive correlation, showing the promise of using the \textit{projection} values as an estimation of variance to perform weighted averaging and client selection.